What to Pack & Bring...

 The best place to buy your snacks and treats in Waikiki is the Food Pantry, on Kuhio Avenue at Walina Street.
 They have a much bigger food selection than ABC stores.
 It is walking distance from most Waikiki hotels, at least on the Diamond Head side of town.

-As for drinks, the Hawaii Playshop is not a big drinking scene, and in fact, we officially discourage alcohol in honor of the camp’s policy.
+As for drinks, the Hawaii Playshop is not a big drinking scene, and in fact, we officially discourage alcohol in honor of the church camp’s policy.
 That said, discreet night time socializing and drinks have been known to be enjoyed by those who bring their own.
 We MUST keep all alcohol out of sight, including upon arrival.
 Carry your stuff in bags onto the bus.

 NOTE: In past years, the bus has stopped for people to buy beer and snacks at a tiny store on the way to camp.
 DO NOT depend on this happening this year.
 Cover yourself - shop in Waikiki!